YHKok/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
 * 2a.
-Address book is empty.
+EduConnect is empty.
   * 2a1.
 System displays “no contacts” placeholder.
     Use case ends.